 - External Costs: Noise and air pollution would increase through expansion.
 Pollution levels near Heathrow are already high.
 Increasing capacity would add to the problems of air and noise pollution.
 (FOE pdf)

 - John Stewart, of the Airport Watch campaign, said Heathrow would become the biggest emitter of carbon dioxide (CO2) in the country]

 - The business case for expanding Heathrow is exaggerated.
 Only 12% of air travel is directly business related [link]

 - Even with two runways, Heathrow manages one of the highest numbers of international flights.
 Heathrow has 990 departure flights each week to the world’s key business centres – that is more than its two closest rivals, Charles de Gaulle (484) and Frankfurt (450), combined. [link]

 - There are better long-term alternatives.
 The mayor of London has supported a completely new scheme in the Thames Estuary, which could become a major dedicated hub airport.

-- With growth of internet and tele conferencing, it is possible that business will adapt and limit the growth of business trips rather than expensive travel.
+- With the growth of internet and teleconferencing, it is possible that business will adapt and limit the growth of business trips rather than expensive travel.
 (Lloyds limit business travel)